777arc/textbook/content/iq_files.rst

 Max Values and Saturation
 *************************

 When receiving samples off an SDR it's important to know what the maximum sample value is.
 Many SDRs will have a maximum value of 1.0 and minimum value of -1.0.
 Some SDRs give you samples as integers, usually 16-bit, in which case the max and min values will be +32767 and -32768, and you will want to divide by 32768 to convert them to floats from -1.0 to 1.0.
 The reason to be aware of what the maximum value is for your SDR, is because when an extremely loud signal gets received (or the gain is set too high), the receiver will "saturate" and it will truncate the high values to whatever the maximum sample value is.
 This is all because the ADCs on our SDRs have a limited number of bits.
-When making an SDR app it's wise to always be checking for saturating.
+When making an SDR app it's wise to always be checking for saturation, and when it happens you should indicate it somehow.

 A signal that is saturated will look choppy in the time domain, like this: